 Students will require prior approval from their supervisor(s); please note that we cannot provide close supervision of individual projects.
 Specimens may be borrowed, with requests for loans assessed on an individual basis.

-Please download the reference collection list to see if we hold relevant specimens for your query.
+Please download the reference collection list which we updated in July 2020 to see if we hold relevant specimens for your query.

 Skeleton preparation facilities

 We have a laboratory for the preparation of animal skeletons.
 It includes induction hobs, an incubator, a degreasing cabinet, fridges and freezers.
 Arrangements may be made with external organisations for skeleton preparation or use of facilities; we may also prepare skeletons in exchange for others required in our collection.
 Organisations holding a reference collection should ensure they meet licencing requirements.

 Historic England zooarchaeologists Polydora Baker and Fay Worley work within the Environmental Studies team.
 Eva Fairnell is our reference collection preparation technician.

 Polydora BakerSenior Zooarchaeologist